linx02/project-hub/README.md

     - Profile info section
     - Profile posts section

-The profile page is a copy of the [Your profile page](#your-profile-page) but without the "Your profile" header and abillities to update or delete posts.
+The profile page is a copy of the [Your profile page](#your-profile-page) but without the "Your profile" header and options to update or delete posts.

 The purpose of this page is for users to view other profiles than their own.